 Typical applications of ramie fiber include canvas, straw hats, industrial sewing thread, packing materials, fishing nets, and filter cloths.

 Manufacturers often blend ramie with cotton to produce linen-like fabrics or coarse canvas.
 They use linen-like fabrics in manufacturing clothing, handkerchiefs, and tablecloths.
 Apart from fabrics for household furnishings, they use coarser materials for strengthening fire hoses.

 They use shorter fibers in sustainable paper manufacture.
 They also use these too-short fibers to make ‘ramie ribbon,’ which substitutes for traditional linen tape in bookbinding.
 They also use ramie in construction as composite reinforcement.

 Today, China is number one in ramie fabric production2; it provides 90% of the fiber globally.
 They also grow the plant in the Philippines, Taiwan, India, Brazil, and South Korea.

 In countries that produce fiber, ramie fishing nets, clothing, packing materials, filter cloths, and household furnishings are commonplace.
 But they export very little of the ramie produced.
 France, Germany, Japan, and the UK are notable importers of ramie.

 Due to the difficulty of producing ramie fibers, especially with traditional methods, the fiber continues to face challenges.
 Also, the unwoven ramie fiber’s low elasticity and brittle quality continue to limit its use.
 It has not achieved acceptance and usage as it can be a sustainable natural fiber.

 Ramie fiber, one of the oldest natural fibers, has not gained similar usage in the global textile industry as other natural fibers.
 Ramie needs better processing methods to achieve the economic viability of other textile fibers.

 Generally, ramie is a sustainable fabric; it is plant-based and biodegradable.
 But there is more than one way farmers and manufacturers can go about production.
-Consequently, how sustainable a batch of ramie fabric is, depends on how they farmed it and the ethical practices of manufacturers.
+Consequently, how sustainable a batch of ramie fabric is depends on how they farm it and the ethical practices of manufacturers.

 Below, we consider certain aspects of ramie production to answer the question of its sustainability.